A Probabilistic Approach to Trajectory-Based Optimal Experimental Design

-They can be fixed and excluded from the policy parameters as their gradients vanish.
+They can be fixed a priori rather than optimized; in that case they are not part of the policy parameters $\hyperparamvec$, and the corresponding gradient \eqref{eqn:generalized_higher_order_path_distribution_grad_log_prob_operator_lag} is not computed during optimization.
 For example, $ \lambda_{i}=\frac{1}{k} $ enforces uniform influence.
 Stronger influence from more recent steps can be achieved, for example, by setting $\lambda_{i}=\gamma^{i-1}$ with a discount factor $0<\gamma\leq 1$, as followed in policy optimization methods \cite{bertsekas1995neuro}.

 In \Cref{defn:higher_order_path_model} the conditional probability $\CondProb{\design_{n}}{ \design_{n-k}, \design_{n-k+1} \ldots, \design_{n-2}, \design_{n-1} }$ is nonzero when the transition probability $\CondProb{\design_{n}}{\design_{n-i}}$ from any node in the past, up to the defined order $\design_{n-i}, i=1, \ldots, k$, is nonzero.
 Similarly, \Cref{defn:generalized_higher_order_path_model} assigns nonzero values for the conditional transition probability when there is a path of length $i$ between $\design_{n-i}$ and $\design_{n}$ for any $i\leq k$.
 This means that these models can allow trajectories involving jumps between nodes without direct arcs connecting them.
 This effect is expected to magnify with longer trajectories and/or higher orders, as shown in the numerical results in \Cref{sec:numerical_experiments}.
 Thus, we recommend modeling the lag parameters with a decaying sequence of fixed values.
 For example, to avoid tuning a discount factor, in \Cref{sec:numerical_experiments} we consider the following normalized geometric model: